cyberbotics/webots-doc/reference/def-and-use.md

 corresponding DEF node, and thus no property of a USE node can change independently from the DEF node.

-For this reasons it is not allowed to insert USE nodes of [Solid](solid.md), [Joint](joint.md), [JointParameters](jointparameters.md), and [BallJointParameters](balljointparameters.md) nodes and their derived nodes.
+For this reason it is not allowed to insert USE nodes of [Solid](solid.md), [Joint](joint.md), [JointParameters](jointparameters.md), and [BallJointParameters](balljointparameters.md) nodes and their derived nodes.
 Indeed, the ability for identical solids or joints to occupy the same position is